timbru31/UnlimitedLava/README.md

   furnace: true
   # At which height (block - not line of sight!) is the lava unlimited
   height: 60
+  # Should an auto updater for this plugin be enabled?
+  autoUpdater: true
 sources:
   # Different sources -> See the schematics below
   three: true